aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/docs/index.rst

 Symbolic Corpus of Ukrainian Folk Songs
 ===================================

 This website contains a corpus of 664 symbolically encoded Ukrainian folk songs in musicXML format with lyrics.
 The songs originate from the West-Central and South-Western parts of Ukraine: Podillia.
 Most of the corpus consists of ballads and was collected by ethnomusicologists between 1827 and 2018.

+Download the full corpus from `here <https://github.com/aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/blob/main/full%20corpus.zip>`_ (3.15 Mb)

 To reference the corpus, cite: